CurveDocs/curve-docs/docs/deployments/contract-deployments.md

 **New Curve Burner System**

-Curve has developed and deployed a new fee-burning architecture which is currently only avaliable on Ethereum and Gnosis.
+Curve has developed and deployed a new fee-burning architecture which is currently only available on Ethereum and Gnosis.
 For detailed documentation, please see here: [Curve Burner Documentation](../fees/overview.md).

 **:logos-ethereum: Ethereum**